Universal Boundary-Modes Localization from Quantum Metric Length: Results

-Integrating the quantum metric over the cut line along different $k_y$ ($k_x$)-channels according to Eq.~\eqref{Eq_inequality_LocalizationFunc_ge_nonAbelian_QM}, we obtain the orientation-dependent QML $\xi_{QM,x,k_y}$ ($\xi_{QM,y,k_x}$) around $\Gamma$-channel in Fig.~\ref{Fig_Lieb_QWZ_lattice_band_QM}(f), exhibiting an anisotropic feature.
-Specifically, the \( x \)-directional QML $\xi_{QM,x,k_y=0}$, integrated over $k_x$ along $k_y=0$, cuts through the $M$-point yielding a finite and tunable value.
-In contrast, the \(y\)-directional QML, $\xi_{QM,y,k_x=0}$, integrated over $k_y$ along $k_x=0$, avoids $\bm{k}_M$ and remains zero, which is independent of $\delta$.
+Integrating the quantum metric over the cut line along different $k_y$ ($k_x$)-channels according to Eq.~\eqref{Eq_QML_definition}, we obtain the orientation-dependent QML $\xi_{QM,x,k_y}$ ($\xi_{QM,y,k_x}$) around the $\Gamma$-channel in Fig.~\ref{Fig_Lieb_QWZ_lattice_band_QM}(f), exhibiting an anisotropic feature.
+Specifically, the \( x \)-directional QML $\xi_{QM,x,k_y=0}$, integrated over $k_x$ along $k_y=0$, intersects the $M$-point, acquiring a finite and tunable value, as indicated by the purple dashed line in Fig.~\ref{Fig_Lieb_QWZ_lattice_band_QM}(d).
+In contrast, the \(y\)-directional QML, $\xi_{QM,y,k_x=0}$---integrated over $k_y$ along $k_x=0$ while bypassing $\bm{k}_M$---remains zero and independent of $\delta$, as shown by the green dashed line in the same figure.
 The Lieb-QWZ model provides a minimal topological model with tunable quantum metric.
-Additional topological flat-band models, belonging to distinct topological classes, are constructed in the Supplementary Note III to further illustrate our framework.
+Additional topological flat band models, belonging to distinct topological classes, are constructed in Supplementary Note III to further illustrate our framework.